 Emotional Intelligence Includes Four Types of Abilities

-1. Perceiving emotions – the ability to detect emotions in faces, pictures, voices in yourself and others.
+1. Perceiving emotions – the ability to detect emotions in faces, pictures, and voices in yourself and others.
 Perceiving emotions represent a basic aspect of emotional intelligence, as it makes all other processing of emotional information possible.

-2. Using emotions – the ability to harness emotions to facilitate various cognitive activities, such as thinking and problem solving.
+2. Using emotions – the ability to harness emotions to facilitate various cognitive activities, such as thinking and problem-solving.
 The emotionally intelligent person can capitalize fully upon his or her changing moods in order to best fit the task at hand.

 3. Understanding emotions – the ability to comprehend emotional language and to appreciate complicated relationships among emotions.
 This encompasses the ability to be sensitive to slight variations between emotions.